KY-SUB St Petersburg, visa-free student boat trip from Helsinki (04.11.2016-08.11.2016)

 - Price from 245€

-Explore Saint Petersburg on a visa-free ferry trip!
-Experience top quality culture, take tours to outstanding palaces and sights, have great parties and lots of fun, Russian style!
+Explore Saint Petersburg on a new visa-free ferry trip: 4 days in Russia and two days on ferry!
+Experience top quality culture, take tours to outstanding palaces and sights, have great parties and lots of fun in Russian style!
 Visa-free for all nationalities.
-Guided tours in English.
+All tours guided in English.

 TRADITIONAL RUSSIAN EVENING — SHOW & DINNER

 Definitely one of our most popular, fun-filled programs!
 The highlight of the evening is the colourful folk extravaganza with Russian songs, dances and party games.
 By the end of the night, you’ll know everything there is to know about celebrating Russian style!
 And all of this while enjoying a traditional Russian dinner and drinks!
 Vegetarian option is possible.
 Russian Evening Trip available November-April only.

 Duration 5h, from 25€

 The gorgeous baroque-style Catherine Palace in Pushkin, formerly Tsarskoye Selo (Tsar’s Village), was a favourite summer residence of the Russian royal family.
 The highlight of the tour, which takes you around the house and grounds, is a visit to the famous Amber Room, destroyed by the Nazis during WWII and lovingly restored in 2003.
 On the 45-minute drive to Pushkin you’ll notice the juxtaposition of modern urban development and important historic sites – in stark contrast to the world-heritage protected city centre.
 A walk around the Catherine Palace park is a wonderful way to relax and escape from the cares of modern city life.

 Duration 3,5h, from 50€